Categories immigracion bonds

 • Cost: The cost of an immigration bail bond can be high, depending on the bond amount and the collateral required.
 Before deciding, you should shop for different bond agents and compare their fees and services..

-• Risks: Posting a bond is risky, as the collateral could be lost if the person fails to comply with the conditions or misses a court hearing.
+• Risks: Posting a bond is a risky endeavor, as the collateral could be lost if the person fails to comply with the conditions or misses a court hearing.
 Before getting one, you should understand the risks and consequences of forfeiting the bond.

 How We Can Help You